 More about us

-JULIE CRAVES is an ecologist and science writer.
+JULIE CRAVES is an ecologist and science writer, and Adjunct Curator at the Albert J. Cook Arthropod Research Collection at Michigan State University.
 She founded the Rouge River Bird Observatory at the University of Michigan-Dearborn in 1992.
 She spent her career there studying aspects of urban ecology, especially the resilience of urban ecosystems and the interactions of native and non-native species, particularly plants, birds, and insects.
-She retired in 2018 but remains associated with the University as a visiting scientist.
+She retired in 2018.
 Her research, including papers on Odonata and other insects, is available at ResearchGate, and her writing, consulting, and other professional work can be found at her website, Field Marks.

-DARRIN O’BRIEN is an engineer by trade, but an excellent field ecologist.
+DARRIN O’BRIEN is an engineer by trade, but an excellent field ecologist, and an Adjunct Curator at the Albert J. Cook Arthropod Research Collection at Michigan State University.
 In addition to being an expert birder and bird bander, Darrin is skilled in identification of a wide variety of insect taxa, especially Odonata.
 He has co-authored a number of papers with Julie, and is the reviewer of records for the state of Michigan for Odonata Central.
-He is no relation to Mark O’Brien, much to everyone’s confusion.
+He is no relation to Mark O’Brien, the founder of the MOS and former insect collections manager at the University of Michigan.

 Together, Julie and Darrin (who are married) have worked on Michigan Odonata since 2001.
 They have found 6 new state records, and vouchered 52 new species of Odonata for highly urbanized Wayne County.
 They have also done dragonfly surveys in Latin America including in Cuba, Panama, Nicaragua, and Honduras.
-They live outside of Ann Arbor, MI with their two indoor cats that are also enthusiastic insect hunters — if any get in the house.
+They live outside of Ann Arbor, MI with their indoor cat that is also an enthusiastic insect hunter — if any get in the house.